STACK-ITEA-Project/multi-trace/README.md

 additions to the Cooja Network Simulator to get more detailed tracing of IoT networks.

+Unless explicitly stated otherwise, Multi-Trace sources are distributed under the terms of the [3-clause BSD license](LICENSE.md).
+This license gives everyone the right to use and distribute the code, either in binary or source code format, as long as the copyright license is retained in the source code.

 ## Getting started

 You need a toolchain for Contiki-NG to compile code: